“This was the best birthday party I’ve ever been to!” – 8 year old party guest.

 This month saw my beautiful, clever and incredibly talented daughter turn eight years old.
 She doesn’t get a big birthday party celebration every year, but when she does I like to try and make it a little bit extra special for her and all her friends.

 Two weeks before her birthday I was contacted by the fabulous Kate over at Feather Grey Parties asking if I would like to try out some of their party supplies.
 What a timely email!
-I’d been humming and hawing about having a swimming pool party, but wasn’t completely sold on that idea.
-I asked what she would suggest for an eight year old girl, and she suggested a baking party.
+I’d been umming and hawing about having a swimming pool party, but wasn’t completely sold on that idea.
+I asked what she would suggest for an eight-year-old girl, and she suggested a baking party.

 A quick look through the Feather Grey Parties website sealed the deal.
 A baking party it would be!